Loading...

 In April 2022, the government’s Building Safety Bill received Royal Assent and completed all the parliamentary stages in both Houses to become an Act of Parliament – The Building Safety Act.

-Stricter oversight is likely to have an effect throughout the construction supply chain, especially with regard to the critical area of external wall systems in high-rise buildings.
+Stricter oversight will have an effect throughout the construction supply chain, especially with regard to the critical area of external wall systems in high-rise buildings.
 Fire safety experts believe that improvements should be made in façade design with adoption of breather membranes and vapour control layers which are Euroclass A2-rated.
 Where possible, designers, consultants and Installers should adopt “best practice” when it comes to A2 solutions fitting over the current B S3 class.